 The Communications Port Configuration for any module containing comm ports is accessed from the Hardware Configuration window.
-For example, to access the
+For example, to access the P1 540 (550 communications a part

 P1-540/550 communications port configuration, first select the CPU from the Hardware Configuration window by double left-clicking or by right-clicking the CPU and selecting Open from the drop down menu.
 This will display the P1-540/550 configuration window seen here.